uptonking/note4yaoo/docs-ag-grid.md

 ## Client-Side Data - Accessing Client-Side Data

-- Each time you pass data to the grid, the grid wraps each data item with a Row Node object.
+- Each time you pass data to the grid, the grid wraps each data item with a RowNode object.
 - It is handy to access these Row Nodes.

 ## Client-Side Data - Updating Client-Side Data